rogerding/SparkExamples/README.md

 SparkExamples
 ==========

-There are 2 tables:
+There are 2 tables: emp and dept

     CREATE DATABASE IF NOT EXISTS emp;

-CREATE TABLE IF NOT EXISTS emp(EMPNO INT, ENAME STRING, JOB STRING, MGR INT, HIREDATE STRING, SAL INT, COMM INT, DEPTNO INT) ROW FORMAT
+    CREATE TABLE IF NOT EXISTS emp(EMPNO INT, ENAME STRING, JOB STRING, MGR INT, HIREDATE STRING, SAL INT, COMM INT, DEPTNO INT)
+      ROW FORMAT
       DELIMITED FIELDS TERMINATED BY ','
       LINES TERMINATED BY '\n'
       STORED AS TEXTFILE;

     CREATE TABLE IF NOT EXISTS dept(DEPTNO INT, DNAME STRING, LOC STRING) ROW FORMAT
       DELIMITED FIELDS TERMINATED BY ','
       LINES TERMINATED BY '\n'
       STORED AS TEXTFILE;

     LOAD DATA local INPATH 'emp.txt' INTO TABLE emp;
     LOAD DATA local INPATH 'dept.txt' INTO TABLE dept;

     CREATE TABLE IF NOT EXISTS emp_parquet LIKE emp STORED AS PARQUET;

     CREATE TABLE IF NOT EXISTS dept_parquet LIKE dept STORED AS PARQUET;

     insert overwrite table emp_parquet select * from emp;

     insert overwrite table dept_parquet select * from dept;

 SQL> select * from emp;